gustavobarboza/cancun-booking/README.md

 - **Java 17**;
 - **Maven** as the build tool;
 - **Lombok** to avoid the needed java boilerplate;
+- **Spring Doc OpenAPI** to make it easier to view and try out the http endpoints.
 - **Spring MVC** to handle http requests;
 - **Spring Data JPA** to handle database interactions;
 - **Bean Validation** to validate incoming requests payload;